OlssonDev/olssondev.github.io/_posts/2023-02-19-UnderstandingWhyCastsCanBeExpensive.md

 <a name="interfaces"></a>
 #### Interfaces

-Interfaces enable you to communicate with other classes without creating a hard reference unless any of the interface functions have parameters that point to a UAsset.
+Interfaces enable you to communicate with other classes without creating a hard reference unless any interface functions have parameters pointing to an asset.

 {: .box-warning}
 **Warning:** Interfaces **don't** replace casts!